Discretized Fast-Slow Systems with Canards in Two Dimensions: Maximal canard through a fold in continuous time

 \subsection{Fast-slow systems}

 We start with a brief review and notation for continuous-time fast-slow systems.
 Consider a system of singularly perturbed ordinary differential equations (ODEs) of the form

 where $f,g,$ are $C^k$-functions with $k \geq 3$.
-Since $\epsilon$ is a small parameter, the variables $x$ and $y$ are often called the \textit{fast} variable(s) and the \textit{slow} variable(s) respectively.
-The time variable in~\eqref{slowequ}, denoted by $\tau$, is termed the \textit{slow} time scale.
-The change of variables to the \textit{fast} time scale $t:= \tau / \epsilon$ transforms the system~\eqref{slowequ} into the ODEs
+Since $\epsilon$ is a small parameter, the variables $x$ and $y$ are often called the \textit{fast} and the \textit{slow} variables, respectively.
+The time variable $\tau$ in~\eqref{slowequ} is termed the \textit{slow} time scale.
+The change of variables to the \textit{fast} time scale $t:= \tau / \epsilon$ transforms the system~\eqref{slowequ} into ODEs